Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have compiled a 62-34 record in games they were favored on the moneyline (winning 64.6% of those games).
+- The Braves have been favored on the moneyline 97 total times this season.
+They've gone 62-35 in those games.

-- Based on this matchup's moneyline, the Braves have an implied win probability of 75%.
+- Based on this contest's moneyline, the Braves have an implied win probability of 62.3%.

-- Atlanta has had an over/under set by oddsmakers 109 times, and have combined with opponents to go over the total in 58 of those games (58-48-3).
+- Atlanta has played in 110 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-48-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!